Vlad Bilețchi: Political career

 In the 2019 Moldovan parliamentary election, Bilețchi postulated as a candidate for the Liberal Party of Moldova although he was not part of the party.

 In March 2020, he joined the Alliance for the Union of Romanians (AUR), a political party from Romania.
-He will run as a candidate for the Moldovan branch of the party during the 2021 Moldovan parliamentary election.
+He ran as a candidate for the Moldovan branch of the party during the 2021 Moldovan parliamentary election.

-Bilețchi has criticized Igor Dodon and his 2021 statements in which he threatened to expel the ambassadors of western countries (including Romania) and the European Union (EU) in Moldova.
+Bilețchi criticized Igor Dodon and his 2021 statements in which he threatened to expel the ambassadors of Western countries (including Romania) and the European Union (EU) in Moldova.
 On the 29th anniversary of the Transnistria War, Bilețchi and Union – ODIP protested in front of the Russian embassy in Chișinău about the presence of Russian troops in Transnistria and demanded their withdrawal.

+Bilețchi resigned as president of the Moldovan branch of AUR on 30 January 2022, but he maintained his powers as president until 15 May.
+On this day, an extraordinary congress took place with the aim of electing a new president of the party.
+Another extraordinary congress on 10 September elected Boris Volosatîi as the new president.